fagnercarvalho/go-spooky-sounds/README.md

 go get -u github.com/fagnercarvalho/go-spooky-sounds
 ```

+You can also run the executable from the Releases section without needing Go in your machine.

 ### Usage

 This will play a spooky sound periodically from a list of 6 predefined sounds.
 This can be used in your Halloween Party or just to get you in the mood of the season.